 Information provided during the SEPA review process helps agency decision-makers, applicants, and the public understand how a proposal will affect the environment.
 This information can be used to change a proposal to reduce likely impacts, or to condition or deny a proposal when adverse environmental impacts are identified.

-SEPA applies to decisions by every state and local agency within Washington State, including state agencies, counties, cities, ports, and special districts (such as a school or water district).
+SEPA applies to decisions made by every state agency, local government, port, and special district (such as a school or water district).
 One agency is usually identified as the "lead agency" for a specific proposal.
 The lead agency for most private projects will be the city or county where the project is located.
 For public projects, the lead agency will be the agency proposing the project.
 The lead agency is responsible for identifying and evaluating the potential adverse environmental impacts of a proposal.
 This evaluation is documented and, in most cases, sent to other agencies and the public for their review and comment.

 SEPA environmental review usually starts when: